haskell-ro/haskell-workshop/3.Typeclasses/slides.md

 Maybe Int :: *
 ~~~~

+. . .

 * Useful for describing parametric types
 * Haskell code should have a well-formed type
 	* i.e. having the kind `*`

-# Typeclasses for parametric types
+# Type Classes for Parametric Types

 * Parametric types can be polymorphic too
 * Example: What is the type of **all** "containers"?